 #3: Walking An Hour A Day Strengthens Your Muscles

-Actively pumping your arms will recruit additional muscles and make your walks a total-body workout.#4: Walking An Hour A Day Improves Markers Of Health
+Actively pumping your arms will recruit additional muscles and make your walks a total-body workout.

-Walking is a form of aerobic exercise, which has been found to confer quite a few health benefits such as reducing blood pressure, lowering LDL (“bad”) cholesterol, increasing HDL (“good”) cholesterol, increasing insulin sensitivity, and reducing blood sugar levels.
+Walking is a form of aerobic exercise, which has been found to confer quite a few health benefits, such as reducing blood pressure, lowering LDL (“bad”) cholesterol, increasing HDL (“good”) cholesterol, increasing insulin sensitivity, and reducing blood sugar levels.

 #5: Walking An Hour A Day Can Help Maintain A Healthy Weight